-The fine for overdue books is \$0.25 per day for regular books and a \$1 per day for reserve books.
+The fine for overdue books is \$0.25 per day for regular books and a \$1 per day for reserve books, with a \$10 cap on fines per item.
+Fines will not be charged on days when the library is not open.
 Students who owe fines to the library or who have overdue books will not be permitted to check out other materials until all charges are cleared.
-Students who lose books will be expected to pay a replacement fee of \$5 plus the cost of the book.
+Students who lose books will be expected to pay a replacement fee of \$5 plus the cost of the book (late fees will be waived).
+Any item that is more than 60 days late automatically will be presumed lost.
 Defacement or mutilation of library materials will result in a fine of \$50 and appropriate disciplinary action.
+Delinquent borrowers will not be permitted to receive grades, transcripts, or other credit for work completed at Brewton-Parker College until all charges are cleared.